 "For too long, we have been a passively tolerant society, saying to our citizens: as long as you obey the law, we will leave you alone.
 It's often meant we have stood neutral between different values.
 And that's helped foster a narrative of extremism and grievance.
 This Government will conclusively turn the page on this failed approach."

 Judge Dredd David Cameron.
 Great news, in case you missed it.
 The Investigatory Powers Bill is happening.
-Goodbye privacy.
-Hello dystopian future where everyone knows what websites youre visiting.
-Here are five things you should know about this bill.
+Goodbye, privacy.
+Hello, dystopian future where everyone knows what websites you're visiting.

 Encryption is still legal

-This isnt new.
-Prior to the introduction of this new bill, it has been legal to go on fishing trips to speculatively capture data.
-Some commentators had hoped that the new powers contained with the bill would be tempered with a few modifications of existing reach.
+This isn't new.
+Prior to the introduction of this new bill, it has been legal to go on fishing trips to capture data speculatively.
+Some commentators had hoped that the new powers contained in the bill would be tempered with a few modifications to existing reach.
 Nope.

-Your Internet provider will be forced to keep your data on file for at least one year
+Your Internet provider keeps your data on file for at least one year

 Theres a new crime to do with data collection

 This ones quite funny.
-To make sure nobody gets their privacy breached (hilarious) a new token law called knowingly or recklessly obtaining communication data has been created.
+To make sure nobody gets their privacy breached (hilarious), a new token law called knowingly or recklessly obtaining communication data has been created.
 Read that name back to yourself.
-The first word is knowingly.
-Presumably that means the only people allowed to get your data are those that stumble across it by accident.
+The first word is knowing.
+Presumably, that means the only people allowed to get your data are those that stumble across it by accident.
 Either way, you can get two years in prison for breaching it.

-Of course, if youve got nothing to hide, youve nothing to fear.
-But that doesnt mean David Cameron cant intervene to stop MPs browsing data from being accessed.
-National security you see.
+Of course, if you've nothing to hide, you've nothing to fear.
+But that doesn't mean David Cameron cant intervene to stop MP's browsing data from being accessed.
+National security, you see.